getpop/cache-control/README.md

 <a href="https://newapi.getpop.org/api/graphql/?query=echo(Hello+world!)|posts.title">[View query results]</a>

-Nested fields are also taken into account when computing the lowest max-age:
+Composed fields are also taken into account when computing the lowest max-age:

 ```php
 /?query=